Murder of Mark Fisher

-The murder of Mark S. Fisher occurred in the early morning hours of October 12, 2003.
-The college student was brutally beaten, shot five times, and left on Argyle Road in Prospect Park South, Brooklyn.
-He was 19 years old.
+The murder of Mark Fisher occurred in the early morning hours of October 12, 2003, when the 19-year-old college student was beaten, shot five times, and left on Argyle Road in Prospect Park South, Brooklyn.

-On October 19th, 2005, co-defendants Antonio Russo and John Giuca were convicted of second-degree felony murder for Fisher's death and sentenced to 25 years to life for his murder.
+On October 19, 2005, co-defendants Antonio Russo and John Giuca were convicted of second-degree felony murder for Fisher's death and sentenced to 25 years to life for his murder.

 Mark S. Fisher

-Mark Fisher was from Andover, New Jersey.
+Mark S. Fisher was from Andover, New Jersey.
 He was the son of Michael and Nancy Fisher and brother to Alexis Fisher.
 He was a Lenape Valley Regional High School football star and Fairfield University sophomore.
 He was studying to be an accountant, and was on the Dean's List.
-Fisher, stood at 6-ft-4-in and weighed 230 pounds.
-He was a National Honor Society student and a star athlete.
+Fisher was a National Honor Society student and a star athlete.

 Prior events

-On October 11, 2003, Fisher, a 19-year-old was out drinking with three friends in Manhattan.
+On October 11, 2003, Fisher was out drinking with three friends in Manhattan.
 By chance, Fisher ran into fellow Fairfield University student, Angel DiPietro.
 Fisher and one of DiPietro’s friends began hitting it off.

 That evening, DiPietro met up with another friend of hers, Albert Cleary.
 Cleary joined the group with 20-year-old John Giuca.
 Giuca, unable to gain admission to the bar, invited the group to his house in Brooklyn for an impromptu after hours party.
 Fisher left his friends behind and taxied with the girls to Giuca's home.
 A number of Giuca’s friends also joined, including 17-year-old Antonio Russo.
 According to witness testimony, Fisher sat on a table in the house, which upset Giuca.
 Giuca claimed he last saw Fisher around 5 a.m., falling asleep sitting on his sofa under a yellow blanket.

 At 5:23 a.m., Fisher withdrew $20 from a nearby ATM.

 Shooting

-At 6:40 a.m.
-(EST), police responded to gunfire reports and within minutes found Fisher's body face down at the foot of a driveway, on nearby Argyle Road.
+At 6:40 a.m., police responded to gunfire reports and within minutes found Fisher's body face down at the foot of a driveway on nearby Argyle Road.
 Fisher had been badly beaten and shot five times in the chest, side and back, was wearing a torn shirt with buttons missing, had $12 in cash in his pocket (his wallet was discovered in a nearby sewer), and was wrapped in a bloody yellow blanket from Giuca's home.
 The police recovered two .22 caliber shell casings at the scene.

 Prior to the murder, Russo and Giuca did not have much telephone contact.
 In the 24 hours afterward, there were 26 phone calls between the two.
 According to police records, Russo cut his long worn dreadlocks and a few days later he flew to California.

 Arrest and indictment

 Antonio Russo

 Russo was arrested at his home on November 23, 2004, 13 months after Fisher's murder.
-Russo was charged with Fisher's murder and was indicted on two counts of second degree murder, three counts of robbery, and weapons charges.
+Russo was indicted on two counts of second degree murder, three counts of robbery, and weapons charges.